 - Strong community of staff and former interns/apprentices

-Apprentices will not be able to work in other positions at the theater during their contracted 35 weeks, but overtime may be required on occasion and will be compensated at time + a half.
+Apprentices will not be able to work in other positions at the theater during their contracted 35 weeks, but overtime may be required on occasion and will be compensated at time and a half.
 Depending on their schedule, apprentices may be able to take additional work outside the theater as long as it does not interfere with their hours at Trinity Rep.

-- The Electrics Apprentice serves as an additional member of the lighting crew.
+The electrics apprentice serves as an additional member of the lighting crew.
 This program requires a team player, an eagerness to learn, and a positive attitude.
 The apprentice will:

 - Hang, circuit, focus, and strike light plots in both the Chace and Dowling theaters

 - Participate in technical rehearsals for each production

 - Perform lighting duties for various special events in and around the theater